Motorbike insurance

 What happens if my bike is written off?

-Some insurance providers will provide you with a brand-new replacement should your bike be written off, but this will increase the cost of your insurance.
+If your bike is written off, some insurance providers will provide you with a brand-new replacement.
+However this can increase the cost of your insurance.

-You might want to consider a form of GAP insurance.
-GAP insurance covers the difference between the market value of your bike today and the amount you paid when you bought it.
+You might want to consider GAP insurance.
+GAP insurance can cover the difference between the market value of your bike today and the amount you paid when you bought it.

 Does motorbike insurance cover wheel damage or punctures?